Reginald Leonard Haine: First World War service

+Haine enlisted in the Honourable Artillery Company on 28th August 1914 when he was underage.
 Haine was 20 years old, and a second lieutenant in the 1st Battalion, Honourable Artillery Company, British Army during the First World War when the following deed took place for which he was awarded the VC.

 On 28/29 April 1917 near Gavrelle, France, when British troops were holding a salient which was being repeatedly counter-attacked by German forces, Second Lieutenant Haine organised and led six bombing attacks against a German strong point and captured the position, together with 50 prisoners and two machine-guns.
 The enemy at once counter-attacked and regained the lost ground, but Second Lieutenant Haine formed a "block" in his trench and for the whole of the following night maintained his position.
 Next morning he again attacked and recaptured the position.
 His splendid example inspired his men during more than 30 hours of continuous fighting.

+Haine was presented with an illuminated address by the mayor of Richmond.

 He can be heard recounting some of his First World War experiences in Peter Jackson's film They Shall Not Grow Old.

 Haine was later attached to the 35th Sikhs, Indian Army and was awarded the Military Cross for his actions on the North West Frontier of India at Dakka, 17 May 1919.
+The citation for the medal reads:

 He is remembered on the Imperial War Museums' site We remember Reginald Leonard Haine.
+There is a commemorative plaque in the garden outside Wandsworth Town Hall.